 When it comes to health and safety, both pool types are safe as long as you properly maintain them, but there are a few added health benefits of a saltwater pool.

-Contrary to popular misconception, saltwater pools use chlorine, but the levels tend to be much lower.
+Contrary to popular misconception, saltwater pools do use chlorine, but the levels tend to be much lower.
 This might be reason enough to go with a saltwater pool for anyone sensitive to chlorine.
 The chlorine level isn’t usually enough to irritate your skin or eyes.

 Frequent swimmers could be at a higher risk for certain eye infections, irritated skin, and even just faded and damaged swimsuits with a chlorine pool.